Groundup Features: TechLadies

-In today’s edition of Groundup Features, we speak to Chor Yi and Vanessa from TechLadies, as they share more on what inspired them to take on a leadership role and how they hope to continue empowering ladies in the tech industry.
+In today’s edition of Groundup Features: we speak with Chor Yi and Vanessa from TechLadies, as they share more on what inspired them to take on a leadership role and how they hope to continue empowering ladies in the tech industry.

 Vanessa: I'm a software engineer in Zendesk.
 We build professional customer service softwares and I love working with my talented colleagues.
 I like to run in my spare time and paced the Sundown Marathon last year.